greg-py/Chapters/README.md

 9. **Complete Cycle**: End the cycle with `/chapters-complete-cycle`
 10. **Check Status**: Monitor the current phase and deadlines with `/chapters-cycle-status`

+## Phase Transition Messages

+When the book club transitions between phases (either automatically or manually), the bot sends informative messages:

+- **Voting Phase**: Lists all suggested books available for voting
+- **Reading Phase**: Showcases the winning book with details including title, author, link, and notes
+- **Discussion Phase**: Provides congratulatory messages and discussion prompts related to the selected book

+These messages help guide members through each phase of the book club with relevant context and instructions.

 ## Development

+### Test Mode for Rapid Phase Transitions

+When testing the phase transition service, it's helpful to use shorter durations than the default days-long phases.
+The application includes a test mode that sets all phase durations to 1 minute for rapid testing:

+1. Add `TEST_MODE=true` to your `.env` file
+2. Restart the application
+3. When enabled, you'll see a console message: `🧪 TEST MODE ENABLED: All phase durations set to 1 minute`

+This allows you to test the full cycle of phase transitions in just a few minutes instead of days or weeks, without modifying any production code.

 ### Error Handling Pattern